isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

    of using the ``hot-standby`` over the ``load-balancing`` mode is that the former has a simpler configuration.
 Conversely, ``load-balancing`` has higher performance potential at the cost of more complex configuration.
-   See :ref:`ha-load-balancing-config` for details how to split the pools using client classification.
+   See :ref:`ha-load-balancing-config` for details on how to split the pools using client classification.